A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Experiments

-\textbf{Our Implementations:} Our MTL based architecture is shown is Figure~\ref{fig:instance-seg-proposed-arch}.
-Here we take Mask R-CNN, a state-of-the-art instance segmentation approach, and combine it with the LSTM decoder from the state-of-the-art captioning generator ``Show, Attend and Tell''(SAT)~\cite{xu2015show} within our framework.
-We use the publicly available implementations of both Mask R-CNN\footnote{\url{github.com/roytseng-tw/Detectron.pytorch}} and SAT\footnote{\url{github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning}}.
-We use ResNeXt-152~\cite{xie2017aggregated} as the convolutional backbone network to extract image features.
-The backbone architecture is shared between Mask R-CNN and captioning decoder.
-We initialize our primary network with the pre-trained weights of the Mask R-CNN provided in their implementation\footnote{\url{github.com/facebookresearch/Detectron/blob/master/MODEL_ZOO.md}}.
-We then fine-tune these weights along with learning the weights of the caption decoder (secondary task) using our MTL architecture.
-Early stopping iterations parameter was set at 2, and $\alpha$ parameter was set to 100.
-We have used Adam optimizer with a learning rate of $5*10^{-6}$ at test time.
+\myparagraph{Our Implementation} Our MTL based architecture is shown is Figure~\ref{fig:instance-seg-proposed-arch}.
+We take Mask R-CNN~\cite{he2017mask}, a state-of-the-art instance segmentation approach, and combine it with the LSTM decoder from the captioning generator ``Show, Attend and Tell''(SAT)~\cite{xu2015show} within our framework.
+We use implementation of Mask R-CNN from \cite{mrcnn-code} (with ResNeXt-152 \cite{xie2017aggregated} backbone), and SAT from \cite{sat-code}.
+We initialize Mask R-CNN with pre-trained weights from \cite{mrcnn-weights}, and fine-tune with caption decoder (secondary task) using our MTL architecture.
+We have set early stopping iterations at 2, with $\alpha=100$, and have used Adam optimizer with a learning rate of $5*10^{-6}$ at test time.

-\textbf{Methodology and Dataset:} We experiment with four different models.
-These include: Mask-RCNN, Mask-MT, Mask-BP-ES and Mask-BP-L2.
-Mask-RCNN is the original instance segementation model and Mask-MT is the model trained using MTL.
-These two are the baseline models.
-We refer to our approaches as Mask-BP-ES and Mask-BP-L2, respectively, for the two types of regularizers used during prediction.
-Our attempts with pruning based approaches did not yield any gain, since learning the label set to be pruned (using captions) turned out to be quite difficult.
+\myparagraph{Comparison} Table~\ref{table:instance_precision_comparison} shows our comparison with various baselines.
+MRCNN is the original Mask RCNN instance segmentation model and MR-MT is the same model trained using MTL.
+Similar to the case of semantic segmentation, we generate our own multi-modal network, referred to as MM.
+We gather the caption features generated by the state-of-the-art sentence embedding generator ``InferSent''~\cite{conneau2017supervised}, and append them to every position in height and width of an intermediate layer (i.e., feature map in Figure \ref{fig:instance-seg-proposed-arch}).
+The merged features are then passed through a $1\times1$ convolution to bring the feature size back to the original dimension.
+Rest of the network is same as the MRCNN.

-We have used MS-COCO dataset~\cite{lin2014microsoft} to evaluate our approach.
-The training set consist of nearly 1150k images and 5k validation images.
-We report our results on the validation images.
-In the dataset, each image has at least five captions assigned by different annotators.
-We use AP (average precision) as our evaluation metric.
-We also evaluate at AP\textsubscript{0.5} (precision at IoU threshold of 0.5).
+We compare with two versions of our approach with early stopping (ES) and L2 norm regularizers.
+Our attempts with pruning based approaches did not yield any gain in this case, since learning the label set to be pruned (using captions) turned out to be quite difficult.
+MM based approach also did not result in any performance improvement over the baselines; it is a difficult task for multi-modal approaches.
+We report our results on the validation set of MS-COCO \cite{lin2014microsoft}.
+We use AP (average precision) as our evaluation metric, and evaluate at AP\textsubscript{0.5} (IoU threshold of 0.5).
+AP\textsubscript{L}, AP\textsubscript{M},AP\textsubscript{S} represent AP\textsubscript{0.5} values for large, medium and small objects, respectively.